sarahciston/intersectionalai/posts/HelpMeGetIt.md

 <!-- ## Intersectionality Basics for Cuties of All Kinds -->

+Questions worth answering in this section... probably more to expand on here...
   1. Why take intersectional approaches?
   2. Why take artistic approaches?
   3. Why a print zine or a digital platform where anyone can contribute?